 CAUTION!
 The AGP Pro slot is shipped with a safety tab on the 20-pin bay for use with AGP cards without a retention notch.
 DO NOT remove this tab if you will be using such cards; removing may cause these cards to shift, which may cause damage to your card, slot, and motherboard.
-Remove ONLY when you will be using an AGP Pro card.
-Use a rigid tip,
+Remove

-Removing the tab
+ONLY when you will be using an AGP Pro card.
+Use a rigid tip, such as a pen tip, to dislodge and remove the tab from the bay.